Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 - To check if one value is higher than the other: `<value> MORE <value>` (only works for `INT` and `DEC` values).
 - To check if one value is lower than the other: `<value> LESS <value>` (only works for `INT` and `DEC` values).
 - You cannot compare different value types (example: `5 IS 5.0` will not work, but `5 IS 5` will).
-- You cannot use list values/variables in a comparison operation.
+- You cannot use a list value/variable in a comparison operation.
 - You can set the value of a `BOL` variable to the result of a comparison operation using: `... <name> = (<comparison>)`.

 ### 7.2 Example Code